BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Acknowledgments

 \textbf{Deep Learning (DL) based Approaches}: Unlike other machine learning methods, deep learning algorithms can learn complex feature representations eliminating the requirement of hand-picked features.
-Consequently, state-of-the-art AF detection algorithms leverage deep learning for accurate prediction.
-Aliamiri and Shen \cite{aliamiri2018deep} proposed a convolutional recurrent hybrid model for AF detection.
+Consequently, state-of-the-art AF detection algorithms leverage deep learning for accurate prediction. ~\cite{aliamiri2018deep} proposed a convolutional recurrent hybrid model for AF detection.
 They also used a separate quality assessment network for estimating signal quality.
 However, since they only worked with controlled environment data, it was not suitable for usage in an ambulatory noisy setting.
-To alleviate this problem, in a later work \cite{shen2019ambulatory}, they used 1D ResNeXt architecture\cite{xie2017aggregated}, a model with over 7.5 million parameters which they found to be robust against noise artifacts.
-Nevertheless, a model that considers all signal segments equally is not practical in the real world setting, since a significant portion of signals gets heavily distorted by noise artifacts from micro-movement, uneven skin contact, etc. Furthermore, a computation heavy model like ResNeXt is not suitable to be deployed in consumer devices with limited power.
-Poh. et al. \cite{poh2018diagnostic} used convolutional neural network for AF prediction.
-However, their study was limited to fingertip PPG records in clinical setting, which are less susceptible to input noise.
-To assess the problems related to noise, recently Torres et al. \cite{torres2020multi} collected a large dataset involving both AF and non-AF individuals.
+To alleviate this problem, in a later work~\citt{shen2019ambulatory}, they used 1D ResNeXt architecture~\cite{xie2017aggregated}, a model with over 7.5 million parameters which they found to be robust against noise artifacts.
+Nevertheless, a model that considers all signal segments equally is not practical in the real world setting, since a significant portion of signals gets heavily distorted by noise artifacts from micro-movement, uneven skin contact, etc. Furthermore, a computation heavy model like ResNeXt is not suitable to be deployed in consumer devices with limited power (e.g., wearable devices).
+Later, \cite{poh2018diagnostic} used convolutional neural network for AF prediction. {However, their study was limited to fingertip PPG records in clinical setting, and is not suited for noisy signals from wrist-worn wearable devices}.
+To assess the problems related to noise, \citt{torres2020multi} recently collected a large dataset involving both AF and non-AF individuals.
 Besides, for supervised training of signal quality, they labeled each signal segment with corresponding quality index \cite{elgendi2016optimal}.
 This labeling process is partially done manually which is later utilized by a separate model for labeling the rest of the dataset.
 However, the automated labeling can be erroneous, and labeling errors can propagate to the final AF detection model leading to suboptimal performance.